With VA loan closing costs averaging between 3-5% of the loan total, you may be wondering if you can be gifted the money.

 For example, you'll need to have a gifter bank statement on FHA loans.
 Borrowers seeking a conventional loan who can't put down at least 20 percent must have at least 5 percent of their own funds in the loan.
 USDA borrowers can receive gift funds from charitable organizations, nonprofits and even municipalities.

-Learn more about VA closing costs and what might be possible using your VA home loan benefits -- talk with a Veterans United loan specialist at 855-870-8845.
+Learn more about VA closing costs and what might be possible using your VA home loan benefits -- talk with a Veterans United VA Loan Expert at 855-870-8845.

 Answer a few questions below to speak with a specialist about what your military service has earned you.